 Was it his fault?
 Hers?
 Both?
 Neither?
-She navigates the hard path ahead as 29 years of coupledom unravel—and finds a strange silver lining.
+One woman navigates the hard path ahead as 29 years of coupledom unravel—and finds a strange positive side.

 Your Main Squeeze

 They had different travel styles that sometimes threatened the joy of vacationing together, but on a trip across the globe Valerie Frankel and her husband found new ways to relate.